Infectious Disease · Mycobacterial Infections

 Epidemiology & Etiology

-Transmitted via aerosolized droplets.
-Primary risk factors include HIV infection, recent travel to endemic areas, and homelessness/incarceration.
-Reactivation occurs in the immunocompromised or elderly.
+Transmitted via airborne droplets.
+Primary risk factors include HIV infection, substance abuse, and recent travel to endemic regions.

 Pertinent Anatomy